Winter Holidays - Story 5 - The Zonbi’s Fet Ghedé by K.L. Nappier

 But what was she?
 Her scent of decay—very subtle—suggested zonbi.
 Yet, she was not.
 The paradox tugged at his imprisoned mind.

 He stood, mouth slack in dull surprise, while merchant carts and haulers’ buckboards lumbered through the muck of Bourbon Street.
 He caught glimpses of her through the traffic, the men at the reins as mud-spattered as their beleaguered drays, donkeys and oxen.
-No elegant barouches or cabriolets were in New Orleans’ streets on a such day.
+No elegant barouches or cabriolets were in New Orleans’ streets on such a day.
 Only the lowly and work-bound suffered the downpour.
 They eyed the zonbi just long enough to make sure the bokor had not sent him hunting one of them.

 She came back into view as the wide rolling rump of a speckled ox passed, hooves sucking stench up from the manure and mud.
 She was watching him, too.
 She was new to womanhood.
 And a white girl, which only deepened the mystery.